ceresfairfood/fairfood-install/README.md

 ```
 - [ ] deploy master to new server (start new application)
 - [ ] test web application
+- [ ] Update domain in new nginx config with production domain

 Switch delayed jobs:
 - [ ] deactivate monit for old delayed job